OlinDSA2025/olindsa2025.github.io/in_class/day09.md

   c --> h[n!/4]
 </div>

-If we were to extend this tree, eventually we would reach leaf nodes where there are exactly $1$ permutation remaining (this would allow us to sort our list).
+If we were to extend this tree, eventually we would reach leaf nodes where there is exactly $1$ permutation remaining (this would allow us to sort our list).
 What is the runtime of this sorting algorithm?
 Well, it has to be the number of comparisons, which is given by the height of the tree.
 The height of the tree would be $\log_2(n!)$ (since each level reduces the number of consistent permutations by a factor of $2$).
 This shows that the fastest sorting algorithm based on comparisons has to perform at least $\log_2(n!)$ operations in the worst case.
-We could stop here, but we'd like to derive our desired result that states that all sorting algorithms are $\Omega(n \log n)$.
+We could stop here, but we'd like to derive our desired result, which states that all sorting algorithms are $\Omega(n \log n)$.

 To accomplish our goal, we now show that $\log_2(n!) = \Omega (n \log n)$.
 To do this we need to find a value $n_0$ and a constant $c$ such that $\log_2(n!) > c n \log_2 n$ for $n \geq n_0$.
 Note: I'm using $\log_2$ here to make it clearer in the proof coming up, but the base of the log doesn't matter since it's just a constant factor (that doesn't affect $\Omega$).